prestodb/presto/presto-docs/src/main/sphinx/admin/queue.rst

 The queueing rules are defined in a JSON file and control the number of queries that can be submitted to Presto and the quota of running queries per queue.
+The filename of the JSON config file should be specified in ``query.queue-config-file`` config property.

 Rules that specify multiple queues will cause the query to enter the queues sequentially.
 Rules are processed sequentially and the first one that matches will be used.
 In the example configuration below, there are five queue templates.
 In the